fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 In this code snippet, the Panel is created using a call to the Infusion Framework function `fluid.defaults()`, just as the Primary Schema was.
 As with the Primary Schema, the call to `fluid.defaults()` is passed two arguments: 1) a string name (`"minEditor.panels.autoPilot"`), and
-2) a JavaScript object containing options for configuring the component – in this case, the panel.
+2) a JavaScript object containing options for configuring the component – in this case, the Panel.

-The screenshot in Figure 2 (above) shows what the panel looks like to the user: A single checkbox with a label, with a header above.
-The options for configuring this panel include four properties: `gradeNames`, `preferenceMap`, `selectors` and `prototree`:
+The screenshot in Figure 2 (above) shows what the Panel looks like to the user: A single checkbox with a label, with a header above.
+The options for configuring this Panel include four properties: `gradeNames`, `preferenceMap`, `selectors` and `prototree`:
 <dl>
 <dt>`gradeNames`</dt>